 - A completed F-82064 Background Information Disclosure (BID) form and Appendix F-82069:

-- English - Information Disclosure and Instructions - Word Fillable Version: F-82064A (Word, XX KB)
+- English - Information Disclosure and Instructions - Word Fillable Version: F-82064A (Word)

-- Hmong - DAIM NTAWV QHIA MOJ KAB SIM TXOG KEEB KWM/LUS QHIA UA TXOG DAIM NTAWV QHIA TAWM TXOG KEEB KWM: F-82064H (PDF, 50 KB)
+- Hmong - DAIM NTAWV QHIA MOJ KAB SIM TXOG KEEB KWM/LUS QHIA UA TXOG DAIM NTAWV QHIA TAWM TXOG KEEB KWM: F-82064H (PDF)

 - A response from the Department of Justice (DOJ) Wisconsin Criminal History Record Request, either a "no record found" response or a criminal record transcript (Wisconsin Identification Data).
 The following forms are available from the Wisconsin Department of Justice.

 - Wisconsin Criminal History Single Name Record Request Form DJ-LE-250